goingnowhere/malfare-protocols/protocols/en/007/index.md

  * Be in-good standing with the community;
  * Be indemnified for their actions whilst on duty, by Nowhere (Europe) Ltd.;
- * Be experienced (three or more years) participants;
+ * Be experienced (five or more years) as a participant to any Burning Man related event;
  * Have served as a lead in the past for greater than three years;
  * Be as objective as possible, without being emotional;
  * Put aside religious, conscientious, and personal ethical views whilst on-duty;
  * Have demonstrated, at Nowhere, the able to quickly form rational, logical, evidence-based decisions objectively, putting the longer-term needs of the event, ahead of anything else;
- * Need to recuse themselves if they are involved in situations;
+ * Need to recuse themselves if they are involved in a situation which is under review;
  * Act in good faith;
  * Be loosely representative (collectively) of the Nowhere community;
  * Be empowered by the community, to act on behalf of the community;